rezaarshad/determinant/README.md

 Calculating determinant of matrices using MPI (Message Passing Interface) and C.
 1. using Gaussian algorithm with time complexity of O(n^3)
 2. using Laplace expansion (recursive) with time complexity of O(n!)!
-  You can ream more about this algorithm at here: https://en.wikipedia.org/wiki/Laplace_expansion
+  You can find more information about this algorithm at here: https://en.wikipedia.org/wiki/Laplace_expansion

 # Installing mpich2
 For using mpi library you need to install mpich. you can find more information for installing mpich2 at here :